-Apperley is a Uber fan.
-He thinks the company is good news for consumers and drivers, leaving the cartel like Taxi federations in the dust.
+Apperley is a fan.
+He thinks the company is good for consumers and drivers, leaving the cartel-like Taxi federations in the dust.

-Not everyone thinks so.
-The company has a polarising effect.
+Not everyone agrees.
+Uber has a polarising effect.
 Look at the comments pinned to Apperley’s blog post republished in the NBR.

 There’s a tendency to assume a new disruptive force like Uber is a good thing.
 The company brings an innovative approach to a market that badly needs a shake-up.

 Uber is not the people’s friend.
 It aims to replace dozens of local monopolies and cartel-like operations with a globalised cartel-like operation.
 In the process it will create billionaires.

 Uber is not philanthropic

 Never lose sight of that point, the people behind the ride business are not philanthropists fighting for a better world.
 They are hard-headed business people.